-- Strategic Policy E3 Town centres strategy and hierarchy; and - Strategic Policy E4 Retail and main town centre uses.
+- Strategic Policy E3 Town centres strategy and hierarchy; and - Strategic Policy E4 Main town centre uses out of centre.

-5.256 This group of policies set out the strategic policy approach to town centre development in Winchester.
+5.257 This group of policies set out the strategic policy approach to town centre development in Winchester.
 This includes defining the hierarchy of centres in the District as well as the acceptable uses at these locations.
 The policy does not set out a required level of development which is to be achieved at these locations.
 The likely sustainability effects of Policies E3 and E4 are set out in Table 5.24 and described below the table.